jribbens/unsafe/README.md

 The namespace provided to untrusted code is of course restricted.
-I have provided access to nearly all of Python's standard builtins, but some things such as `type`, `vars`, `globals`, etc are blocked.
+I have provided access to nearly all of Python's standard builtins, but some things such as `type`, `vars`, `globals`, etc are blocked. `import` is allowed, but only of a restricted subset of white-listed standard library modules.

-`import` is implicitly blocked because `__import__` is not provided.
-I have however added restricted copies of the `datetime` and `re` modules pre-imported into the namespace as examples.
-Even modules such as these that might be considered safe cannot be added directly into the namespace as the untrusted code could alter them and then the altered code might be executed by the containing application.